mayurdtom/qp-ai-assessment/README.md

-# Contextual Chat Bot with Document Parsing and LLM Integration
+# Contextual Chat Bot with LLM Integration

 This project implements a **Contextual Chat Bot** that processes PDF documents, extracts relevant chunks, stores embeddings in a Milvus vector database, and uses a fine-tuned LLM for querying.
 The bot answers questions based on the uploaded documents.